Scroll down or click to go to the latest installment

 Of course the two of us were always thrown together… When I hosted a family gathering, it would invariably work out that Kathryn arrived earlier or stayed on a day or two longer than the others.
 When I visited Ottawa (where she lived before she moved to Casselman) it was natural to stay over at her place.

 Not that it was all bad.
-She loved canoeing too, and we would paddle from my dock over to the marsh, where she could indulge her passion for photographing plants.
+I certainly appreciated staying with her in Ottawa.
+And she loved canoeing too: she she visited me, we paddled from my dock over to the marsh, where she could indulge her passion for photographing plants.
 We also both loved Champagne, especially Bollinger, and we had a penchant for witty repartee that would get us giggling.
 Those were the best times, when we were giggly “Bolly Dollies” together.

 It was a tightrope walk though: I never knew when she was going to push my buttons and she never knew when I was going to say something insensitive that hurt her feelings.